Lyceris-chan/selfhost-stack/README.md

 To filter ads and trackers for every device on your WiFi:
 *   **DHCP Settings**: Set the **Primary DNS** server in your router's LAN/DHCP settings to your Privacy Hub's IP (`192.168.1.100`).
 *   **Secondary DNS**: Leave empty or set to the same IP. *Adding Google (8.8.8.8) here breaks your privacy.*
+*   **⚠️ IMPORTANT: Disable Dynamic MAC Addresses**: Ensure that "Private WiFi Address" (iOS) or "Randomized MAC" (Android/Windows) is **DISABLED** for your home network on the host machine.
+Your router binds a **MAC address → IP** lease; if the MAC rotates, the router treats it as a new device and assigns a new IP, which breaks port forwarding, firewall rules, and any DNS rewrites that point to the old address.

 > ⚠️ **Critical Troubleshooting: If Your Internet "Breaks"**
 >